cirosantilli/git-tutorial/index.md

 - remote head: `origin/master~3`
 - the previous position of branch `master`: `master@{1}`

 Moving forward is not unique since branch can split and have multiple children, so it is more complicated.

-##by branch

-To understand branches, see [branch].

-##by remote head name

-See [remote head]

 ##name-rev